Ikoyou/Discord-bot-template/README.md

-# Discord-bot-template
+# Discord_Botpython
- Free bot template for Discord
+ a discord bot for python with feature Cogs